Kratos (God of War): God of War II

 Kratos's initial appearance in God of War III, and as he appeared throughout most of God of War II, wielding the Blades of Athena with the Golden Fleece on his right arm.
 With the exception of a few details, such as the Golden Fleece and abdominal scar, this is largely Kratos's appearance throughout the Greek era of the series.

 Kratos joins the Spartan army in Rhodes, intent on destruction.
 Zeus weakens Kratos and tricks him into abandoning his godly powers into the Blade of Olympus, which Zeus uses to kill him.
 Kratos overcomes all obstacles but is stunned at Zeus's betrayal and swears revenge as he dies.
-Kratos falls into the Underworld but was rescued by Gaia, who was banished to Tartarus with the other surviving Titans after the First Great War.
+Kratos falls into the Underworld but is rescued by Gaia, who was banished to Tartarus with the other surviving Titans after the First Great War.
 Gaia and her brethren seek Zeus's death.
 Kratos, fueled by anger at his betrayal, agrees to aid the Titans and is instructed to find the Sisters of Fate, who are capable of returning him to the moment of Zeus's treachery.
 Kratos becomes determined and utterly ruthless; in the pursuit of his goal, he wounds a Titan, kills several Greek heroes without hesitation, and sacrifices two scholars, restoring his god powers.
 All three of the Sisters of Fate are killed when they oppose Kratos, who is prepared to kill Zeus in a final confrontation.
 Zeus is saved when Athena intervenes and sacrifices herself for him; only then does Kratos show remorse.
 Kratos learns from a dying Athena that Zeus is his father, a fact Zeus kept secret because he wished to avoid a repetition of what he did to his own father, Cronos.
 Kratos rejects any notion of a relationship and vows to kill Zeus and destroy Olympus.
 Encouraged by Gaia, Kratos uses the power of the Fates to retrieve the Titans before their defeat in the Great War and, with their assistance, storms Mount Olympus.